-Through her body of work, Ruthie also explores the use of symbology and is fascinated by how it can move us, inspire us, inform us and puzzle us and how our lives have been enriched by it through art, and the written and spoken word.
+Through her body of work, Ruthie also explores the use of symbology and is fascinated by how it can move us, inspire us, inform us and puzzle us and how our lives have been enriched by it through art, the written and spoken word.

 Ruthie works from her studio in the garden, surrounded by Mother Nature and this is where she creates her original paintings, prints, cards and sculptures.

 You can connect with Ruthie on facebook, Instagram or Pinterest.

 or you can follow the link to visit Ruthie's blog here

 where she shares her life as an artist.
 Ruthie's blog is called “precious things” for as she says “we are surrounded by so many; we just have to take the time to notice and to be mindful of the simple pleasures in life, the little things that make a heart sing".